unchartedsoftware/lumo/README.md

 ### Plot

-The central component tying all tile based visualizations together is a plot.
-A plot is instantiated by providing a selector string for a containing DOM element, along with an optional configuration object.
+The central component tying all tile based visualizations together is a `lumo.Plot` which is instantiated by providing a selector string for the containing DOM element, along with an optional configuration object.

 ```javascript
 const plot = new lumo.Plot('#plot', {